nickgravelyn/css-animation-sequencer/README.md

 A lovely library for web animations.

 Checkout the [examples](https://nickgravelyn.github.io/seashell) to get an idea of what the library can do.
-More docs coming soon.
+Read the [API docs](https://nickgravelyn.github.io/seashell/api) for the full API documentation.

 ## Usage